 Master's programme in Nuclear Energy Engineering

 Students will complete the two-year master’s programme with a degree project.
-The project and its resultant thesis may be performed at the Albanova University Centre (KTH), or at an external research facility, in a company in Sweden or in another country.
-With the growing need for competent employees in the nuclear industry, there are many opportunities to perform this project at a company in the industry.
-KTH’s nuclear departments have already established an excellent tradition of conducting several degree projects per year at top Swedish nuclear power companies (e.g. Vattenfall, Westinghouse, Forsmark).
+The project and its resultant thesis may be completed at the Albanova University Centre (KTH), or at an external research facility, in a company in Sweden or in another country.
+With the growing need for competent employees in the nuclear industry, there are many opportunities to carry out this project at a company in the industry.
+KTH’s nuclear departments have already established an excellent tradition of completing several degree projects per year at top Swedish nuclear power companies (e.g. Vattenfall, Westinghouse, Forsmark).
 There are also close contacts with other universities and research centres in Europe, USA and Asia, with opportunities for students to work abroad.

-The programme is part of the European Master in Innovative Nuclear Energy (EMINE).
-The first year of study at KTH can be combined with a second year at the top French universities either in Paris (ENSTA – a cluster of universities in Paris) or in Grenoble (Grenoble INP) resulting in a double diploma degree.
-The programme also has dual diploma agreements with Korean Advanced Institute for Science and Technology (KAIST), Korea and with Tsinghua University, China.
-The agreements imply that students can get a dual diploma after gaining 60 ECTS credits at KTH and another 60 ECTS credits from the other university.
+The programme has dual diploma agreements with the Korean Advanced Institute for Science and Technology (KAIST), Korea and with Tsinghua University, China.
+The agreements imply that students can be awarded a dual diploma after gaining 60 ECTS credits at KTH and another 60 ECTS credits from the partner university.

-With advances in science and technology, nuclear energy is increasingly regarded as an eminent part of the global energy-environment equation needed to satisfy growing demands for energy in a rapidly developing world.
-Undoubtedly nuclear energy, as well as other non-energy applications of nuclear science and technology, will continue and further increase its important role in serving society.
+With advances in science and technology, nuclear energy is increasingly regarded as an eminent part of the global energy-environment equation needed to satisfy the growing demand for energy in a rapidly developing world.
+Undoubtedly, nuclear energy, as well as other non-energy applications of nuclear science and technology, will continue and further increase its important role in serving society.

 Changes in the programme may occur.